 Anxiety is its own emotion.
-It's this reaction as though you're facing some type of fear, even though there isn't necessarily any fear causing issue at hand.
+It's this reaction as though you're facing some type of fear, even though there isn't necessarily any fear causing the issue at hand.
 All types of anxiety are related to this response to danger, even though the symptoms, causes, and triggers are different.

 Moodiness = Anxiety?

-If you're feeling moody and think you're suffering from anxiety symptoms, find out what you can do to control that anxiety and stop feeling emotional forever with my free 7 minute anxiety test.
+If you're feeling moody and think you're suffering from anxiety symptoms, find out what you can do to control that anxiety and stop feeling emotional forever with my free 7-minute anxiety test.

 Causes of Anxiety Moodiness

-Because moodiness is also subjective in some ways, it's impossible to directly respond to your specific moodiness.
+Because moodiness is also subjective in some ways, it's impossible to directly respond to your moodiness.
 However, here are some of the following potential causes:

 - Neurotransmitter Changes Anxiety affects the production of neurotransmitters in your brain.
 These are chemicals that influence mood.
 Interestingly, when the neurotransmitters have changed, they can also lead to changes in your ability to regulate emotion.
 That may lead to becoming more emotional.

 - Stress and Frustration Anxiety is also a frustrating disorder and one that puts you more on edge.
 As a result, you may find you're more easily affected by other things since they "bring you over the edge" on certain emotions.
-Anxiety may also cause physical symptoms that reduce your quality of life by a significant degree, which can also lead to moodiness simply because you're more unhappy.
+Anxiety may also cause physical symptoms that reduce your quality of life by a significant degree.
+This can also lead to moodiness simply because you're more unhappy.

 - Hormonal Changes In ways that are still not entirely understood, anxiety can also affect hormones.
 Hormones, like neurotransmitters, play a role in emotional regulation, stress control, and more.
 So when they are "out of sync," anxiety may be the result.